-- a to get the electronic invoices; and
+- obtaining electronic invoices; and

 Capital gains are considered as part of the taxed income obtained.

-In the case of individuals the same rules apply but the tax rate can reach 35 per cent.
+In the case of individuals, the same rules apply but the tax rate can reach 35 per cent.

 Value added tax

-For local purposes a payroll tax of between 2 and 3 per cent can be imposed depending on the place of business.
+For local purposes, a payroll tax of between 2 and 3 per cent can be imposed depending on the place of business.